paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-044-firearms.md

     (ii) is a machinegun or a destructive device, or is equipped with a firearm silencer or firearm muffler, the person shall be sentenced to a term of imprisonment of not less than 30 years.

-  (C) In the case of a second or subsequent conviction under this subsection, the person shall—
+  (C) In the case of a violation of this subsection that occurs after a prior conviction under this subsection has become final, the person shall—

     (i) be sentenced to a term of imprisonment of not less than 25 years; and